hashicorp/design-system/website/docs/about/support.md

 ## Office hours

 Office hours are a great way to get feedback on your project or help to get unstuck in a code migration.
-[Add yourself to the agenda](https://docs.google.com/document/d/1LdyQznltt4VCbGGGDuDkARRRKXI4laCHxHhY8dJy4wE/edit?usp=sharing) to the next office hours session.
+[Sign up for an appointment](https://docs.google.com/document/d/1LdyQznltt4VCbGGGDuDkARRRKXI4laCHxHhY8dJy4wE/edit?usp=sharing) at the next office hours.